Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Product Owner wants advice from the Scrum Master about estimating work in Scrum.
 Which of these is the guideline that a Scrum Master should give?

 - [ ] Product Backlog items must be estimated in story points.
-- [x] Estimates are made by the Development Team.
+- [x] Estimates are made by the Scrum Team.
 - [ ] Estimates must be in relative units.
 - [ ] Scrum forbids estimating.
-- [ ] Estimates are made by the Product Owner, but are best checked with the Development Team.
+- [ ] Estimates are made by the Product Owner, but are best checked with the Scrum Team.

 **[⬆ Back to Top](#table-of-contents)**

-### What is a Development Team responsible for? (choose two)
+### What is a Scrum Team responsible for? (choose two)

 - [x] Resolving internal team conflicts.
 - [ ] Reporting productivity.